Doddikatta

 The village and its temple and is a holy shrine for Hindus.
-The main deity at the temple is Swambhoolingeshwara or Lord Shiva.
+The main deity at the temple is Swambhoolingeshwara or Shiva.

-Thousands of devotees who visit Doddikatta every day to seek blessings from Lord Shiva.
-Many devotees from all around the world visit this shrine to worship holy lord Shiva on the auspicious day of Shivaratri.
+Thousands of devotees visit Doddikatta every day to seek blessings from Shiva.
+Regular pujas are conducted three times a day in the temple and special pujas like Rudrabhisheka are conducted periodically.

-Regular Poojas are conducted three times a day in the temple and special poojas like Rudrabhisheka are conducted periodically.
-Major Festivals, like Mahashivaratri, are celebrated by a large number of devotees with much gaiety and religious activities.
+Many devotees from all around the world visit the shrine to worship Shiva during the festival of Shivaratri.

-The kshetra is unique for housing 32 Kuladevatas and the ever-growing Linga which has grown for years with no carving or sculpting.
+The kshetra is unique for housing 32 kuladevatas and the ever-growing linga, which has grown for years with no carving or sculpting.
 In the interpretations of some priests, the thin vertical dividing line denotes Shiva and Parvati together.